MsHerni/backup-manager/README.md

 - **SQL Database Backup**: Select specific databases to back up or exclude, with support for all databases by default.
 - **Webserver Configurations Backup**: Optionally include Apache or NGINX configuration files in your backup.
 - **Telegram Storing**: Receive backups as compressed files via Telegram.
+- **Server Storing**: Receive backups as compressed files remotely in your server.
 - **Auto-start Service**: Creates a Systemd service for auto-starting and background operation.

 ---